DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

     test('My Test', async t => {
         const topMenuSnapshot = await Selector('#top-menu')();

-        // This selector is created from a DOM node snapshot returned
+        // This selector is created from a DOM Node state object returned
         // by a different selector.
 The new selector will use the same initializer
         // as 'elementWithId' and will always be executed with the same parameter
         // values that were used to obtain 'topMenuSnapshot'.
 You can still